bobpeulen/rug_2024_workshop/README.md

 ## Task 1.
 Log in Oracle Cloud
 1. To log in Oracle Cloud, go to [cloud.oracle.com](https://cloud.oracle.com/)
-2. In the Cloud Account Name box, add **"oractdemeabdmanalytics""**.
+2. In the Cloud Account Name box, add **"oractdemeabdmanalytics"**.
 Click on Next
-3. In the next screen, click on the "Sign in with an identity domain" list and select **"OracleIdentitycloudService""**.
+3. In the next screen, click on the **"Sign in with an identity domain"** list and select **"OracleIdentitycloudService""**.
 Click on Next
-4. In the next screen, add the user name and password provided.
+4. In the next screen, **add the user name and password provided**.
 Click on Next

   ![xxx](images/1_log_in.jpg)
   ![xxxx](images/2_log_in.jpg)